cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 ## Creating Services

 As the pods have dynamically assigned private IPs that can change at any time, it would be difficult to expose them to the outside world without telling the user what the updated host and port is.
-To resolve this, kubernetes provides *services*, an interface that sits in front of pods.
+To resolve this, Kubernetes provides *services*, an interface that sits in front of pods.
 Its job is to give a unique name that others can reference which it will allow traffic to be served by an available pod.
 If a new pod has generated or terminated, the service will be aware of it, and direct traffic appropriately.
 The port specified below should match what each application port it is listening on.
+Services are not ephemeral so they are will always exist unless explicitly removed, but its existence is not affected by the number of pods associated with it.

 1. Create Services for the *account* *provider* and *cost* microservices